xiaorensean/slate/source/index.html.md

 ```

 ### Description
-[Bitmex funding rate](https://www.bitmex.com/app/fundingHistory) has a frequency of 8 hours.
+[Bitmex funding rate](https://www.bitmex.com/app/fundingHistory) has a frequency of 1 minute.
 And data time range is from 2016-05-04 12:00:00 till now.
 Collectors are continously runing in two hosts.

 ### Data Schema
 fieldName | fieldType | description